-Process Purpose Description Outcomes Internal subject review every 5 years, overseen by QAEC To assure academic standards are maintained and learning opportunities are at national standards Self-evaluation document produced by subject network.
-2-3 day event to meet staff, students and examine documents.
+Process Purpose Description Outcomes Internal subject area review every 5 years, overseen by QAEC To identify strengths and weaknesses and potential for enhancing the quality of student learning experience Self-evaluation document produced by subject area.
+1-2 day event to meet staff, students and review evidence.
 Panel includes internal and external and student members Report containing judgements, with conditions and/or recommendations for action.
-Overview of all reports made public Internal student support service review, overseen by QAEC To identify strengths and weaknesses in support services and quality of student learning experience Self-evaluation document produced by student support service team.
-1-2 day event to meet staff, students and examine documents.
-Panel includes internal and external and student members Report containing judgement with recommendations for action Programme re- approval (at request of Faculty), overseen by Faculty Boards To ensure programme continues to meet academic standards and is properly managed and resourced Event includes evaluation of existing programme and analysis of student statistics.
-Panel includes internal and external members Re-approval report may have conditions that must be met in a given time frame Systems Verification (SQA) To ensure systems, policies and procedures meet SQA quality assurance criteria and are implemented effectively SQA work with the university to: Review evidence against identified criteria.
+Internal student support service review, overseen by QAEC To identify strengths and weaknesses in support services and potential for enhancing the quality of student learning experience Self-evaluation document produced by student support service team.
+1-2 day event to meet staff, students and review evidence.
+Panel includes internal and external and student members Report containing judgement with recommendations for action Programme re-approval every 5-6 years, overseen by Faculty Boards To ensure programme continues to meet academic standards and is properly managed and resourced Event includes evaluation of existing programme and analysis of student statistics.
+Panel includes internal and external and student members Re-approval report may have conditions that must be met in a given time frame Systems Verification (SQA) To ensure systems, policies and procedures meet SQA quality assurance criteria and are implemented effectively SQA work with the university to: Review evidence against identified criteria.
 Consolidated evidence mapped to relevant criteria.
 Verification report detailing findings, good practice, developmental recommendations and required actions.
 Report considered by QAEC and all other relevant groups identified in the findings.